ScytheMax/ImageSorter/README.md

 -> pre filled with jpg and png
--> for example you want to add 'jpeg', then write semicolon and 'jpeg' (result in textbox then 'jpg;png;jpeg')
+-> for example you want to add 'jpeg', then write semicolon and 'jpeg' (result in textbox then 'jpg;png;jpeg') -> uppercase endings are included ('jpg' searches also for 'Jpg' and 'JPG')

 2. 'Directory' button: Opens a directory dialog.
 Choose your image directory.